jpalmeidaalves/webserv/configtasks.md

 1) Get list of servers from config file ✅

 Servers
 listen -> std::string "127.0.0.1:8000";
 hosts -> std::vector<std::string> _hosts;
 root -> std::string root;
 ...

-2) iterate over listen from each server and call bind and listen (must check if it is already bound)
+2) iterate over listening socks from each server and call bind and listen (must check if it is already bound) ✅

 Bound Addresses (vector)
 127.0.0.1:8000